Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Abstract

 \section{Abstract}

-The height fluctuation statistics of Kardar-Parisi-Zhang (KPZ) growth in 1+1 dimensions are sensitive to the initial state.
-Here we focus on height fluctuations in the stationary regime described by the Baik-Rains distribution.
+The current/height fluctuation statistics of Kardar-Parisi-Zhang (KPZ) universality in 1+1 dimensions are sensitive to the initial state.
 We find that the averages over the initial states exhibit universal and scale-invariant patterns when conditioning on fluctuations.
-Going into more detail, the conditioned probability distribution of an initial state order parameter shows a transition from uni- to bimodal.
-Bimodality occurs for negative height fluctuations that are dominated by super-diffusive shock dynamics.
-Two possible point-symmetric shock profiles cause the bimodality and the KPZ mirror symmetry breakdown.
 To establish universality of our findings we demonstrate scale invariance at different times and heights using large-scale Monte-Carlo simulations of the totally asymmetric simple exclusion process (TASEP) which belongs to the KPZ universality class.
+Here we focus on current/height fluctuations in the steady state regime described by the Baik-Rains distribution.
+The conditioned probability distribution of an initial state order parameter shows a transition from uni- to bimodal.
+Bimodality occurs for negative current/height fluctuations that are dominated by super-diffusive shock dynamics.
+It is caused by two possible point-symmetric shock profiles and the KPZ mirror symmetry breakdown.
+Similar surprising relations between initial states and fluctuations might exist in other universality classes as well.